-Introduction
+1. Introduction

 Guiseley School as a Foundation School has the authority to offer places to all students in Years 7 to 13.
 The Governing Body manage all admissions to the school with the exception of initial entry into Year 7.
 Guiseley School have agreed an Admissions Lead Governor to ensure admissions deadlines can still be met in line with local guidance.
-The Lead Admissions Governor has delegated authority to make decisions around admissions and will feed back to the full Governing Body.
+The lead admissions Governor has delegated authority to make decisions around admissions and will feed back to the full Governing Body.

 When applying to start in the entry year (year 7), all applications are coordinated by local authorities across England.
-You apply to your home Local Authority (the council who you pay your council tax to) by the closing date of 31 October 2023.
-All offers will be made by your home Local Authority, on our behalf, on offer day of 1 March 2024.
+You apply to your home Local Authority (the council who you pay your council tax to) by the closing date of 31 October 2025.
+All offers will be made by your home Local Authority, on our behalf, on offer day which is 2nd March 2026.